 - the real goal of the project and token

-Build your project’s token ecosystem to meet all of these criteria.
+Build your coin launch platform’s ecosystem to meet all of these criteria.
 For some projects, a simple token structure will be the most suitable; for others, it is better to design a dual token structure.

 It is vital to provide stabilization mechanisms in order to cope with threats and link them to a crowdsale bonus, as this can have a negative impact on token economics.
 The bonus system can be different.
 However, some projects offer high bonuses (up to 80%) to early-bird investors.
 But be careful with setting such high bonuses to investors, as this can create a decisive single-investor impact on coin-price stability.
 If one investor has the majority of project income, this will likely give him or her the wheel of the ‘car.’